 Dear Crucial Skills,

 You are not alone.
 When I was teaching at Stanford’s Advanced Project Management Program this was the participants’ most frequent concern.
-You’re given lots of accountability, but no authority, and you’re expected to use your skills and charm to get it all done.
+You’re given a lot of accountability but no authority, and you’re expected to use your skills and charm to get it all done.

 It doesn’t work that way, does it?

-Crucial Conversations and Crucial Confrontations focus on dialogue skills—the skills required to reach shared understanding and commitment.
+Our communication courses focus on dialogue skills—the skills required to reach shared understanding and commitment.
 These skills would be all you needed if the lack of cooperation you were experiencing was the exception, not the rule.
 However, it sounds as if it’s the rule, and that tells me you need to change the rules.
-You need a structural solution—a solution that involves all six sources of influence and the model of influence.
+You need a structural solution—a solution that involves all six sources of influence and the Crucial Influence Model.

 The situation you describe calls for a project-management system, one that people buy into and have the skills to use.
 Then it requires holding people accountable to the system—not just to your individual projects.

-I will walk through the influence model found in our book Influencer to help you solve this problem.
+I will walk through the influence model found in our book and course Crucial Influence to help you solve this problem.
 The process starts with identifying measurable results you want to achieve; next, you identify a few key behaviors that, if changed, will bring about those results; and finally, you must outline strategies to accomplish your vital behaviors using six different sources of influence.

 Your goal is to ensure project schedules, budgets, and specs are met.